Dr. Carl Nelson Gorman, DHL

 Carl N. Gorman, 1979 - Photo by Georgia Greenberg

-Dr. Carl Nelson Gorman, DHL was a well-known and respected teacher, leader, philosopher and artist among the Navajo and western world.
+My grandfather, Carl N. Gorman, was a well-known and respected teacher, leader, philosopher and artist among the Navajo and western world.
 He was born October 5, 1907 in Chinle Arizona to Nelson Carl Gorman and Alice Peshlakai Gorman.
-He attended Albuquerque Indian School were he excelled at football and boxing.
+He attended Albuquerque Indian School where he excelled at football and boxing.
 In 1942, he enlisted in the U.S. Marine Corps as a Navajo Code Talker.

 Following his discharge from the Marine Corps, Carl attended the OTIS Art Institute in Los Angeles.
 During the late 1940s and early 1950s the winds of change were beginning to blow through what had been considered by many (non-natives) to be the traditional style of "Indian Art".
 Even artists who had studied in the Dorothy Dunn Santa Fe School of Indian Art began to diverge from the restrictive two-dimensional and simple approach to painting.
 Gorman chose not to paint in the flat illustrative style, he resented it.
 Instead he began pursuing a modernist style but still incorporated Navajo themes and narratives in his work, his childhood surrounded by the beauty - as only a Navajo could truly see - of Dineh Tah (Navajo Land).